Ciabatta bread on a Baking Steel

 • Helps the crust bake up thin and crisp

-It might feel sticky to handle, but trust me that’s exactly what makes ciabatta magical.
+It might feel sticky to handle, but trust me, after 13 years of baking on steel, I can tell you that's exactly what makes ciabatta magical.

 Ciabatta vs. Other Italian Breads